entando/entando-docs/vuepress/docs/next/tutorials/ecr/tutorials/create-ecr-bundle-from-git.md

 ### 6. Create the EntandoDeBundle custom resource for Kubernetes

-Assuming the "entando-bundle-cli" command-line utility is already installed and available globally on your system, you can now convert the module into an EntandoDeBundle K8S custom resource.
+Assuming the `entando-bundle` command-line utility is already installed and available globally on your system, you can now convert the module into an EntandoDeBundle K8S custom resource.
 We assume you have a namespace in a Kubernetes cluster which is readable from the Entando Operator and you have the permissions to create resources there.
 Let’s call this namespace `accessible-ns`

 You can also provide a thumbnail for your bundle.
 Let’s use an image available in the [entando-sample-bundle](https://github.com/entando-k8s/entando-sample-bundle) repository.